KarthickPN/Deep-Learning-for-Computer-Vision/README.md

 # Deep-Learning-for-Computer-Vision

+This repository contains the examples given in "Deep Learning for Computer Vision with Python by Adrian Rosebrock".

 ##### 01_KNN_classifier:

 A simple image processor was built, an image dataset was loaded into the memory and the k-Nearest Neighbor algorithm was developed.
 The disadvantages of k-NN algorithm was discussed and moved on to parameterized learning.